-I encourage you to download the full report, but I’m pulling out a few highlights and adding some additional assessments below.
+I’m pulling out a few highlights and adding some additional assessments below.

 In 2017 we saw the start of the practice area migrations from Bloomberg BNA to Bloomberg Law, starting with the Tax practice center.
 Continued practice area migrations will take place in 2018, and while there isn’t a set timeline from Bloomberg yet, we anticipate that there will be implications on information services budgets as these practice groups continue to transition in 2018.